Skip to navigation Skip to content

 Record verbal confirmation from the injured person or claimant in case notes.

-If verbal confirmation cannot be obtained, MCRS will issue the We are unable to process (Z2802) letter.
+If verbal confirmation cannot be obtained, issue the We are unable to process (Z2802) letter.
 The date of injury or illness and the approval of the authorised third party acting on behalf of the injured person must be confirmed to avoid wrongful disclosure of information that may relate to another claim.

 See: